Should I Convert My ARM to a Fixed Loan?

-Now look at the worst case for your loan.
+Now look at the worst case for your ARM.
 Assume interest rates rise at the maximum amount for each adjustment.
 Are you likely to be able afford the maximum payment?
 If you are likely to sell your home, focus your attention on that time period.

 Go ahead and get a quote for a fixed loan.
 If you have a prepayment penalty, be sure that paying it off is factored into the new loan amount.
 If you're prepayment penalty is about to expire, it often makes great sense to wait to complete the refinance.